wp-plugins/membersonic-addon-for-wp-courseware/readme.txt

 2. This is the actual configuration screen where you can select courses that will be associated with a particular product

 == Changelog ==

+= 1.1 =
+* New: Added ability to retroactively enroll students when a course is added to product that already exists.

 = 1.0 =
 * Initial release